ScaleupInfra/stackone-ats-typescript/ats-writeup-v2.md

 ![stackone-banner](https://github.com/user-attachments/assets/e71fc1d5-e8aa-45ee-9b9c-90f0aa766434)

-When working with multiple Applicant Tracking Systems (ATS) like Greenhouse, Ashby, and Workday, integration efforts often become a complicated puzzle.
-Each system's unique API and data format require custom coding and vigilant maintenance, leading to a network of integrations that is both complex and fragile.
+Imagine you're building a job board that needs to pull listings from multiple ATS platforms like Greenhouse, Ashby, and Workday.
+Each platform has its own API and data format, requiring custom code and constant maintenance.

+As the number of integrations grows, so does the complexity—leading to a fragile and time-consuming system.

 Managing these integrations can quickly become a burden, consuming valuable time and resources.
 Without a unified solution, you’re likely to face: